nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2019-03.md

 - Bla ([NXS-0000](https://jira.nuxeo.com/browse/NXS-0000)).
 -->

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.7.0','3.8.0'%29) is available in our bug tracking tool.
+[More information about released changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.7.0','3.8.0'%29) is available in our bug tracking tool.

 {{! /multiexcerpt}}